NiaouBreGatoula/Uniwa-SDG/README.md

 - **Ability to upload a file** (JSON, CSV) with SDG data and have the app calculate the SDG's Progress.
 This is especially useful as we need data from a previous year to calculate the progress.
 - **Ability to export the data** (JSON, CSV) to the user's device, so it can easily be imported (uploaded) again in the future.
 - **Display and Print Report** containing graphs.

+### Developer Notes

+#### Conventions

+- **Input Names**: Must be 2 number seperated with '-' (e.g. 1-2, 2-3, 3-4, etc.).
+The first number represents the Indicator's number and the second number represents the Section's number.